Last-mile delivery costs consume over two-fifths of overall logistics costs.- Frost and Sullivan, 2018

 The retailers or logistics providers should not shift the burden of costs on the consumers.
 Passing on the cost burden makes consumers unhappy and leads to churn.
 Thus, businesses should enhance their delivery services without hurting their profit margins.

-What do you mean by last-mile delivery cost?
+What do you mean by last mile delivery costs in logistics?

 Last-mile delivery deals with the movement of goods from the retailers’ transportation hub to the final delivery destination.

 E-commerce businesses are trying to build experimental supply chain models and new technologies.
 They try to delight customers with the best delivery experience, by trying to cut costs.
-The biggest challenge that they face is the last-mile delivery cost.
+The biggest challenge that they face is the delivery costs of last mile.

 The expenses incurred in the last mile of the shipping journey are called last-mile delivery costs.

 What are the costs involved in Last mile delivery?

 Logistics companies are experiencing a rise in last-mile delivery costs because of rising delivery complexities.
 Here are the costs that are involved in last-mile delivery.

 There is a need to carefully scrutinize the fuel costs in the last-mile.
 This is because fuel prices are volatile.
 Its irregular fluctuations make it a concern for the last-mile operations of companies.

 Fuel cost is a good starting point to understand the efficiency of last-mile delivery.
 Its share in total operational cost also determines the overall cost of last-mile deliveries.